CJL1nk/Programming-for-Beginners/README.md

 * Edge cases are odd, out of the ordinary values our program might receive from the user or anywhere else that might be returning some value.
 For example, we have a program that asks us to enter 2 numbers to determine which one is greater.
 What happens if they're the same number?
 What happens if one of them is extremely huge, or extremely small?
 What happens if somehow the user enters a null value?
 * The command line is your little terminal where you type in commands.
 This is arguably one of the most important things to learn early because you don't wanna be stuck as what I like to call a "clicker."
 * PIP is the default python package installer.
 It allows you to download packages or libraries, which are often large organized collections of code (or "modules") written by other people made to perform a variety of specific, related functions.
+* Packages, modules, and libraries all mean basically the same thing in this context.
+It's very common to need to use other people's libraries to assist in writing your own code.
 * As explained before, documentation is how we keep track of our code in English, writing out what it does, how it works, how to use it, and what to expect from it.
 * Git is a command line application that lets us track the version history of our code.
 GitHub is a place where we can upload Git repositories, which are the collections of our code bases.
 This allows us to track progress and past versions of our code, as well as acts as an online backup just in case we somehow lose it.
+There are other Git hosting services such as GitLab, SourceForge, Amazon AWS, and others, however GitHub and GitLab are the two mainstream ones.

 One thing I wanna go over right away is how important learning how to write clean, organized, and well documented code is in this phase.
 It's really easy to be mindlessly writing code without thinking about how readable it is or how well it might be optimized.
 Whether you believe it or not, you **will** eventually forget exactly how some parts of your programs work and if there's no comments explaining anything and the code is messy, written like a bowl of noodles, you'll have a hard time figuring out what exactly does what and how things are linked together.
 As a result, this makes maintaining, expanding, and updating your code significantly harder.